 Engaging with complexity

-For Sharp Services, being ready for serialization comes after many years of preparation.
+For Sharp, being ready for serialization comes after many years of preparation.
 It involved investment and training in new equipment, new processes and the establishment of technical expertise.
 The positive impact of all that investment and preparation is that it enables the company’s customers to become serialized on average between four to six months.

 Regulatory compliance is the obvious driver for implementing serialization so being aware of and understanding the various country-specific regulatory requirements, nuances and timelines are key to implementing a solution and business strategy that is comprehensive and scalable.

 Serialization is far more complex than just placing a barcode on a package.
 To ensure that all the dynamics of the equipment, the data, and the processes work as they should, implementation cannot be treated as a project for just one or a few functional areas.
-Implementation requires changes and adoption of new technology and processes in almost all areas of an organisation and the supply chain.
+Implementation requires changes and adoption of new technology and processes in almost all areas of an organization and the supply chain.
 Collaboration with each functional area can help to avoid challenges and missed opportunities.
-Organisations should partner and leverage product solutions that are proven in serialisation and can help aid in not only meeting the minimum requirements but can be scalable to provide additional functionality and services.
+Organizations should partner and leverage product solutions that are proven in serialization and can help aid in not only meeting the minimum requirements but can be scalable to provide additional functionality and services.

 Being innovative and flexible by making smart investments early on can help set the stage for moving beyond compliance.

 Data integrity and data management processes must be reviewed as early as possible, as it becomes much more complex and time-consuming to retroactively correct or solidify processes and data once a business is engaged in commercially validated activities.